How to improve your WiFi speed

 Switch off WiFi on devices you're not using

 Think of your internet speed like water pressure in your home.
 If you turn on a single tap, you'll get a strong stream of water.
 But if you turn on more taps, run the shower or flush the toilet, you'll notice the water pressure drops.

 The same principle applies to WiFi.
 The more devices you have connected and using the internet, the slower it'll be on each one.

 People seem divided on whether or not a device needs to actually be doing something to affect the WiFi speed.
 But the fact is that even if your phone or tablet seems to be idle, it definitely isn't.
 It'll still be checking for updates, syncing messages and doing any number of other things in the background.
-And all this requires the use of the internet.
+All of this requires the use of the internet.

-Obviously, it's useful to have your phone connected to the WiFi all the time to check for messages.
-But very few people need to have their iPad on at all times.
-So, play it safe and turn the WiFi off on gadgets you're not using – or just turn them off altogether.
+Obviously, it's useful to have your phone connected to WiFi all the time to check for messages.
+But very few people need to have their iPads on at all times.
+So, play it safe and turn the WiFi off on gadgets you're not using.
+Or you can turn them off altogether.

 Upgrade your router

 For most people, the router supplied by your broadband provider should do the job just fine.
 But not always.

 Lots of third-party tech companies sell their own WiFi routers, and they boast plenty of benefits.
 These alternatives can often provide a faster, stronger WiFi signal, as well as better security features.

 However, new routers can cost a fair whack – into the hundreds of pounds and beyond, for the top models.
 As such, if you think your WiFi router is what's slowing you down, you may want to contact your broadband provider before putting your hand in your pocket.